Login

 Introduction

-Most modern source code editors provide some sort of color coding where different language components are displayed using different colors.
+Most modern source code editors provide some sort of color coding (syntax highlighting) where different language components are displayed using different colors.
 For example, language keywords may appear in one color while string literals appear in another

 This can make the code easier to read.
 So it follows that it also makes sense to colorize your source code when you display it on a web page.